tmtxt/tmtxt.github.com/_posts/2012-12-29-install-and-config-bitlbee-on-mac-os-mountain-lion.md

 it will create a user named bitlbee however I don't know why on my Mac it didn't so I let it run as my username.

-The rest just leave it default.
+The rest just leave it unchanged.
 Press Ctrl-x Ctrl-s to save the file and then Ctrl-x Ctrl-c to exit emacs.

 Finally, you need to change the owner of the directories that bitlbee uses to your account.
 Open Terminal and execute those commands

 {% highlight sh %}
-sudo chown -R your-user-name:your-group-name /opt/local/etc/bitlbee
+$ sudo chown -R your-user-name /opt/local/etc/bitlbee
-{% endhighlight %}
-{% highlight sh %}
-sudo chown -R your-user-name:your-group-name /opt/local/var/lib/bitlbee
+$ sudo chown -R your-user-name /opt/local/var/lib/bitlbee
 {% endhighlight %}

 Replace your-user-name and your-group-name in the commands above with your user